mkdocs-publisher/mkdocs-publisher/README.md

 - added: html file minifier (using: html-minifier)
 - added: css file minifier (using: postcss with plugins: cssnano, svgo)
 - added: js file minifier (using: uglifyjs)

+Auto-nav (new plugin):

+- added: build navigation based on file names
+- added: directory metadata and additional settings can be set in a frontmatter of `*.md` file (default to `README.md`)
+- added: configuration of sort prefix delimiter
+- added: sort prefix removal in url and site files

 ### 0.3.0 - 2023.02.20